GenericMappingTools/gmt/sandbox/docs_rst/source/psmask.rst

 **-K** (\*)
     Do not finalize the *PostScript* plot.
 **-N**
-    Invert the sense of the test, i.e. clip regions where there is data coverage.
+    Invert the sense of the test, i.e., clip regions where there is data coverage.
 **-O** (\*)
     Append to existing *PostScript* plot.